Skip to content

 ng new my-app

-# Generate a new component (automatically standalone)
+# Generate a new component (standalone by default since Angular 19)

 ng generate component user-profile

-# Creates: user-profile.component.ts with standalone: true
+# Creates: user-profile.component.ts โ€” standalone automatically

 Generated component structure: